leshikus/shellcheck/README.md

 <details>What command line interpreter should I use?</summary>

-This is a religious belief question, yet I think there is some rationale behind not using advanced bash functionality.
-In other words, I'd recommend using a minimal subset of functionality which is common for all interpreters.
+This is a religious belief question, yet I think there is some rationale behind not using advanced bash functionality and limit yourself to a POSIX shell.

 - Command line interpreters really shine when you execute lists of commands and use other operating system features.
 - All other language functinality, including arrays, hash tables, etc, is better to be written in a real programming language e.g. python3.
 Better means cheaper to debug and support.